Calibration of Local Volatility Models with Stochastic Interest Rates using Optimal Transport: Introduction

+Recently, a non-parametric exact calibration method based on optimal transport has been proposed, which aims to address the above challenges.
+This method uses semimartingale optimal transport as introduced by \textcite{tan2013optimal}, which is the semimartingale version of the celebrated work of \textcite{benamou2000computational} (see also \textcite{huesmann2019benamou}).
+This approach has already been used in several contexts: for local volatility calibration in \textcite{guo2019local}; for local stochastic volatility calibration in \textcite{guo2022calibration}, for joint VIX SPX calibration in \textcite{guo2022joint} and for optimal investment in \textcite{guoNingloeper1}.
+The most general formulation of the method, pointing to the breadth of its applications, is found in \textcite{guo2021path}.

-Recently, an optimal transport driven, fully non-parametric, calibration method has been proposed which aims to address the above challenges.
-In \cite{guo2019local} a method drawing on \cite{benamou2000computational} and semimartingale transport of \cite{tan2013optimal} was used to calibrate a local volatility model, in \cite{guo2022calibration} the duality approach as in \cite{huesmann2019benamou} was used to calibrate a local-stochastic volatility model, in \cite{guo2022joint} the same duality technique was used to jointly calibrate SPX and VIX.
-A general duality result and applications to calibration to path dependent options was considered in \cite{guo2021path}.
-An overview of these results is given in \cite{guo2022optimal}.
-It is worth noting that whilst the link with optimal transport was not recognised, a variational approach to calibrating local volatility models was first constructed already in \cite{avellaneda1997calibrating}.
-The core contribution is to build a method which gives a fully calibrated model while trying to preserve desirable features of a given model.
-In effect, we offer an abstract projection in the space of feasible models: we project a given reference model onto the set of calibrated models.
-As the calibration constraints depend on one-dimensional marginals, classical mimicking results, see \cite{gyongy1986mimicking} and \cite{brunick2013mimicking}, allow us to restrict to Markovian models.
-This in turns allows to use PDE methods to solve the dual problem.
+An overview of these results is given in \textcite{guo2022optimal}.
+It is worth noting that whilst the link with optimal transport was not recognised, a variational approach to calibrating local volatility models was first constructed already in \textcite{avellaneda1997calibrating}.
+The core contribution of the method is to build a fully calibrated model while trying to preserve desirable features of a given model.
+In effect, we project a given reference model onto the set of calibrated models.
+As the calibration constraints depend on one-dimensional marginals, classical mimicking results, see \textcite{gyongy1986mimicking} and \textcite{brunick2013mimicking}, allow us to restrict to Markovian models.
+This in turn allows us to use PDE methods to solve the dual problem.